emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-15-MOPTA 2020 Case Competition Vehicle Fleet Sizing Positioning and Routing.md

 fixed costs of the vehicles, and the variable costs of the routings subject to demand, vehicle capacity, and time windows constraints.

+Make sure that the vehicles can always be routed to serve the 2018 demand.
+However, evaluate the robustness of the solution by testing them on the 2019 demand data.

 ## Methodology